magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 You should now be able to add new comments by using the `comment-form` component as you previously did with the React Tutorial.
-Because we did not port the custom backend and the corresponding ajax call to set/get the comments from the backend.
+Because we did not port the custom backend and the corresponding ajax calls to set/get the comments from the backend, you'll not be able to use more tabs of your browser to add new comments.

+As a very last thing, we want to update the `reagent.cljs` source file to bring into it the code we evaluated at the bREPL with few small improvements.

 # License